 We’re working with Positive Vibes to share vital HIV prevention information, and support those living with HIV get the treatment and care they need.

-Positive Vibes supports other community-based self-help groups who work with people who live with HIV and tackle ongoing discrimination against key populations.
+Positive Vibes supports other community-based self-help groups that work with people who live with HIV and tackle ongoing discrimination against key populations.
 They also help other non-governmental organisations and government offices create supportive working environments for staff living with HIV.
 Alongside this they provide technical support to 25 community-based organisations.

 Their support for marginalised groups includes a project that helps MSM and transgender people access health services and reconnect with their community.
 And they are part of a programme to strengthen links between government and community health systems to reduce the rate of new HIV infections.